MyJourney

 My Studio

-I am blessed to have a very large office which also has room for my “studio” and all the gear.
-This includes the counter-balanced easel that I designed and built some years ago and my drawing board (draughting table).
+In my new studio in the home we have just moved into, I am again blessed to have a very large office which also has room for my “art studio” and all the gear.
+This includes the counter-balanced easel that I designed and built some years ago, the metal storage drawers, my (orange) paint cabinet, brushes, large TV for viewing my subject & more!!

 My Suppliers